RadioAstronomySoftwareGroup/pyuvdata/README.md

 * UVData: supports interferometric data (visibilities) and associated metadata
 * UVCal: supports interferometric calibration solutions (antenna-based) and associated metadata (Note that this is a fairly new object, consider it to be a beta version)
-* UVBeam: supports primary beams (E-field or power) and associated metadata (Note that this is a new object and is very experimental)
+* UVBeam: supports primary beams (E-field or power) and associated metadata (Note that this is a new object and is very experimental, consider it to be an alpha version)

 ## UVData Tested File Paths
 * uvfits -> miriad